Maherchi Sadi: Development

-Dada Kondke wanted his nephew, Vijay Kondke, to take over his company.
-Vijay decided to remake a Rajasthani film based on its story and approached actor Mahesh Kothare for the project.
-At that time, Mahesh and his father, Amber Kothare, had come to meet Dada.
-During their meeting, Mahesh made a condition: he would direct the film only if Dada agreed to act in it.
-Dada declined the offer, as he was hoping to take on a co-starring role.
-However, Mahesh rejected the film altogether, as he felt no one else could take on Dada's role.
-After several attempts, Vijay ended up directing the film himself.
+Dada Kondke had planned for his nephew, Vijay Kondke, to take over his production company.
+Vijay decided to remake a Rajasthani film based on its story and approached Mahesh Kothare to direct the project.

+At the time, Mahesh and his father, Amber Kothare, met Dada to discuss the film.
+Mahesh agreed to direct it only on the condition that Dada Kondke would act in the lead role.
+Dada declined, as he wished to appear only in a co-starring role.
+Mahesh then withdrew from the project, stating that no other actor could do justice to Dada’s part.

+After failing to secure another director, Vijay Kondke ultimately decided to direct the film himself.

 Casting

-Bhagyashree was initially offered the role by Kondke, but due to scheduling conflicts, she had to decline.
-In the following month, it was reported that Alka Kubal was in talks to play Laxmi approached by Annasaheb Deulgaonkar.
-Ajinkya Deo was cast to play the role of Vicky.
-Usha Nadkarni was cast for the role of Laxmi's mother-in-law; Shashikala had also been considered for the role.
-Ramesh Bhatkar being approached for the role of Laxmi's husband.
-Kishori Shahane was cast as supporting role.
+Bhagyashree was initially offered the role by Kondke, but she declined due to scheduling conflicts.
+The following month, it was reported that Alka Kubal was in talks to play Laxmi after being approached by Annasaheb Deulgaonkar.
+Ajinkya Deo was cast in the role of Vicky.

+Usha Nadkarni was selected to portray Laxmi’s mother-in-law, a role that was also considered for Shashikala.
+Ramesh Bhatkar was approached to play Laxmi’s husband, while Kishori Shahane was cast in a supporting role.